TheCowboyAI/w3/docs/archive/completed_tasks.md

 **Related Tasks**: None (first task)

 #### Description
-This task involved defining the high-level architecture of the CIM system, including core components, interaction patterns, data flow mechanisms, domain patterns, implementation approach, and security architecture.
-It established the foundational design decisions that will guide all subsequent development.
+This task involved defining the high-level architecture for "A CIM" (Composable Information Machine) as a generic architectural pattern that can be instantiated for different domains.
+We established core components, interaction patterns, data flow mechanisms, domain patterns, implementation approach, and security architecture.
+This creates a foundation for building domain-specific CIM instances rather than a single specific system.

 #### Key Accomplishments
 - Established modular component architecture with seven core components